nikhil-amin/together-plan/README.md

 # TogetherPlan - Collaborative Wedding Planning App

 TogetherPlan is a web application designed to help couples collaboratively plan their wedding.
-It offers features like a shared checklist, a wedding calendar, AI-powered vendor suggestions, and a countdown to the big day, all in a user-friendly interface.
+It offers features like a shared checklist, a wedding calendar, and a countdown to the big day, all in a user-friendly interface.

 ## ✨ Key Features

 *   **Dashboard:** A central hub displaying a countdown to the wedding, quick links to other sections, a summary of tasks, and today's focus.
 *   **Collaborative Checklist:** Create, assign, and track wedding tasks.
 Partners can see and update tasks in real-time.
 Filter tasks by status (all, my tasks, pending, completed, overdue).
 *   **Wedding Calendar:** Visualize task deadlines and important dates on a calendar.
-*   **AI Vendor Suggestions:** Get personalized vendor recommendations (e.g., photographers, florists) based on location, budget, style, and other criteria, powered by Genkit and Google's Gemini models.
 *   **User Authentication:** Secure sign-up and login using email/password or Google Sign-In.
 *   **Wedding Session Management:**
     *   Create a new wedding plan.